Costa Azul LNG: Details

 Contract to build the port was made in 2004.
 The port as a man made breakwater jetty.
 The port has two full-containment storage tanks each holding 160,000 cubic meters.
 The port can receive from ships 1 e9ft3 per day.
 The port was built by: Techint SA de CV of Mexico, Black & Veatch of Overland Park, KS, Mitsubishi Heavy Industries of Tokyo, Vinci Construction Grands Projects of France and Freyssinet: LNG Tank post-tensioning.
 A man made 625 meter breakwater was built to project ships docked off shore.
 To minimize the ecological impact, some sea life was relocated and a plant nursery was built on site.
 The port has one berth that can handle up to a Q-Max ship.
 A Q-Max is the largest classification of LNG carrier; such ships can hold up to 266,000 m3 of natural gas.

 Usage

-Costa Azul LNG terminal is not currently used at its full capacity of 1 e9ft3 per day.
-Shipments of LNG from the Middle East and Indonesia have gone to Asia as demand and prices are higher there.
-Also import demand is lower now, as the Kern River Pipeline and Ruby Pipeline are now feeding the Western and Southwestern United States.
+As of 2013, Costa Azul LNG terminal was not used at its full capacity of 1 e9ft3 per day.
+Shipments of LNG from the Middle East and Indonesia went to Asia as demand and prices were higher there.
+Also import demand was lower then, as the Kern River Pipeline and Ruby Pipeline were feeding the Western and Southwestern United States.

+Originally built as an import facility, the facility was adapted to enable exports.
+The facility is expected to begin commercial export operations in Spring 2026.
+It has a design capacity of exporting 3.25 million tons per year (Mt/y).